Ultra-Zactimus/BakeryStats.Solution/README.md

 ## Known Bugs

-* After adding a client name.
-They do not appear on the redirect page to view the client.
+* After adding a Month name and clicking on month name, adding customer info button does not work.
 Attempting to figure out what is broken in code.

 ## License